-The Company shall appoint at least three independent directors in accordance with its articles of incorporation.
+The Company shall appoint at least three independent directors in accordance with its articles of incorporation and the independent directors may not be less than one-third of the total number of directors.
+Independent directors may not serve for more than three consecutive terms.

-The independent directors of the Company shall be elected pursuant to the candidates nomination system in Article 12-1 of the Company Law.
+The independent directors of the Company shall be elected pursuant to the candidates nomination system in Article 18-1 of the Company Law.